yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    When you use the initialization script, the OpenEmbedded build system uses ``build`` as the default :term:`Build Directory` in your current work directory.
-You can use a `build_dir` argument with the script to specify a different build directory.
+You can use a `build_dir` argument with the script to specify a different :term:`Build Directory`.

    .. note::

-      A common practice is to use a different Build Directory for different targets; for example, ``~/build/x86`` for a ``qemux86`` target, and ``~/build/arm`` for a ``qemuarm`` target.
-In any event, it's typically cleaner to locate the build directory somewhere outside of your source directory.
+      A common practice is to use a different :term:`Build Directory` for different targets; for example, ``~/build/x86`` for a ``qemux86`` target, and ``~/build/arm`` for a ``qemuarm`` target.
+In any event, it's typically cleaner to locate the :term:`Build Directory` somewhere outside of your source directory.

-3. *Make Sure Your* ``local.conf`` *File is Correct*: Ensure the ``conf/local.conf`` configuration file, which is found in the Build Directory, is set up how you want it.
-This file defines many aspects of the build environment including the target machine architecture through the :term:`MACHINE` variable, the packaging format used during the build
+3. *Make Sure Your* ``local.conf`` *File is Correct*: Ensure the ``conf/local.conf`` configuration file, which is found in the :term:`Build Directory`, is set up how you want it.
+This file defines many aspects of the build environment including the target machine architecture through the :term:`MACHINE` variable, the packaging format used during the build (:term:`PACKAGE_CLASSES`), and a centralized tarball download directory through the :term:`DL_DIR` variable.
-   (:term:`PACKAGE_CLASSES`),
-   and a centralized tarball download directory through the :term:`DL_DIR` variable.

 4. *Build the Image:* Build the image using the ``bitbake`` command::